Fidelity (song): Chart performance

-"Fidelity" initially made an appearance on the Billboard Bubbling Under chart at #8 (The equivalent to a #108) on December 6.
-Two weeks later, Spektor made her first appearance in her career on the Billboard Hot 100 as "Fidelity" entered at #98.
-It climbed for the following two weeks before disappearing and then reappearing at #58 on the Billboard Hot 100 and #36 on the Billboard Hot Digital Songs in early 2007.
+"Fidelity" initially made an appearance on the Billboard Bubbling Under chart at number 8 (the equivalent to a number 108) on December 6.
+Two weeks later, Spektor made her first appearance in her career on the Billboard Hot 100 as "Fidelity" entered at number 98.
+It climbed for the following two weeks before disappearing and then reappearing at number 58 on the Billboard Hot 100 and number 36 on the Billboard Hot Digital Songs in early 2007.

-Fidelity debuted on the New Zealand RIANZ charts at #16, because digital downloads had been added in the week of its debut.
+Fidelity debuted on the New Zealand RIANZ charts at number 16, because digital downloads had been added in the week of its debut.
 This song would have achieved a higher placing if digital downloads had been included earlier, as shown by the single's concurrent top ranking at the New Zealand iTunes Store.

-In 2009, the popularity of Spektor's single "Laughing With" has caused a revival in sales of Fidelity, bringing it to #55 on the Alternative Songs Chart on US iTunes.
+In 2009, the popularity of Spektor's single "Laughing With" caused a revival in sales of "Fidelity", bringing it to number 55 on the Alternative Songs Chart on US iTunes.